brooth/jeta-site/mysite/home/markdown/inject.md

 At this point, `Jeta DI` will inject `Hello, Universe!` into `str` as you expect.
 But, let's clarify what is happening in the listing above.

 `@Scope(ext)` - allows you to use a scope as the scope it extends from.
-So, we can provide `Hello, World!` string using `MetaScope<HelloUniverseScope>` in our example as well.
+So we can provide `Hello, World!` string using `MetaScope<HelloUniverseScope>` in our example as well.
 Nevertheless, the real benefit is that you can replace the providers from super scope with new ones.
 For this purpose we created `StringProviderExt` and pointed its scope to `HelloUniverseScope`.

 Apart from direct extending, it's allowed to substitude the super entities as well.
 To illustrate that, let's extend our [`Producer`](#MetaEntity) entity: